Time Freak (2018 film)

 Time Freak (also known as Time After Time) is a 2018 American science-fiction comedy-drama film written and directed by Andrew Bowler.
 It was released in limited release and on digital on November 9, 2018.
+The film is based on a short film of the same name, directed by Bowler in 2011.

 Plot

 Stilman, a physics student and genius, is dumped by his girlfriend and attempts to find what caused her unhappiness and the break-up itself.
 Stilman and his best friend Evan look over their relationship and sort different days into happy and bad memories which may or may not have caused Debbie to break up with Stilman.

-In the midst of the break-up Stilman finally figures out how to create a time machine.
+In the midst of the break-up, Stilman finally figures out how to create a time machine.
 Stilman and Evan travel back in time to the day Stilman and Debbie met.
 Stilman plans on doing things differently and will know if the plan worked if the last text Debbie sent disappears.
-Evan and Stilman then travel to a movie date with Evan, Stilman, Debbie, Carly and Ryan.
+Evan and Stilman then travel to a movie date with Evan, Stilman, Debbie, Carly, and Ryan.
 Stilman shows them his favorite movie but they do not appreciate it and mock the movie.
 Stilman becomes upset and insults Carly.
 They go back in time repeatedly as the situation goes wrong.
 Finally, Stilman works the situation the way he wants in which Debbie looks at him lovingly.
 Later, they sit at Evan's house where Evan attempts to leave a message for his future self so that he does not flunk out and he can graduate.

 They go to another location in a building where there is supposed to be a party.
 Evan gets in an elevator while Debbie and Stilman take the stairs to the roof, but there is no party and nobody else.
 The door closes behind them and they are locked out, Debbie begins to panic but Stilman unlocks the door easily, leaving Debbie impressed.

-Stilman relives a moment over and over and they revisit many other times trying to stop the break-up.
+Stilman relives a moment over and over and they revisit it many other times trying to stop the break-up.
 Evan meets a girl and the machine freezes leaving the two stuck.
 Later, Stilman admits to Debbie his dislike of Ryan.

-The time machine is fixed eventually but only allows for forward time travel, so Stilman has to get everything right.
+The time machine is eventually fixed but it only allows forward time travel.
+Hence, Stilman has to get everything right.
 Stilman and Debbie go to a camp party where Stilman is able to keep Debbie happy.